docker/docs/docs/service_architecture.md

-A Notary service consists of a Notary server, which stores and updates the signed [TUF metadata files]( https://github.com/theupdateframework/tuf/blob/develop/docs/tuf-spec.txt#L348) for multiple repositories in an associated database, and a Notary signer, which stores private keys for and signs metadata for the Notary server.
+A Notary service consists of a Notary server, which stores and updates the signed [TUF metadata files]( https://github.com/theupdateframework/tuf/blob/develop/docs/tuf-spec.txt#L348) for multiple trusted collections in an associated database, and a Notary signer, which stores private keys for and signs metadata for the Notary server.
 The following diagram illustrates this architecture: